schroffl/zig-freetype/README.md

 }
 ```

-In your `build.zig` you need to add the translated headers as a module a link the library:
+In your `build.zig` you need to add the translated headers as a module and link the library:

 ```zig
 const std = @import("std");